Battery-Intelligence-Lab/dtw-cpp/docs/1_getting_started/cli.md

 # Command line interface (CLI)

-It is possible to use DTWC++ from command line after a successful compilation.
-Please compile the software using instructions in [running](run.md) page and use `bin/dtwc_cl` executable after compilation.
-This executable will provide you all the command line interface (CLI) functions.
-For calling it from any folder you may add `/bin` folder into your path.
-Alternatively, you may just copy the executable into your folder of choice.
+It is possible to use DTW-C++ from the command line after successfully compiling the code.
+Please compile the software using [these instructions](run.md) and run the `bin/dtwc_cl` executable.
+This will provide you with all the command line interface (CLI) functions.
+To call the CLI from any other folder, you need to add the `/bin` folder into your path.
+Alternatively, you can just copy the executable into any folder of your choice.

 ## Features
-- **Multiple Clustering Methods**: Supports kMedoids and MIP methods.
+- **Multiple clustering methods**: Supports the k-medoids and MIP methods.
-- **Customizable Iterations**: Users can set maximum iterations for iterative algorithms.
+- **Customizable iterations**: Users can set the maximum number of iterations for the k-medoids algorithm.
-- **Flexible Input Handling**: Allows skipping rows and columns in input data.
+- **Flexible input handling**: Allows users to skip rows and columns in input data.
-- **Multiple Solver Support**: Includes support for HiGHS and Gurobi solvers.
+- **Multiple solver support**: Includes support for [HiGHS](https://highs.dev) and [Gurobi](https://www.gurobi.com) solvers.

 ## Available options

-The application provides a command line interface (CLI) for easy interaction.
+DTW-C++ provides a command line interface (CLI) for easy interaction.
 Below are the available command line options:

 ```bash
 --Nc, --clusters, --number_of_clusters <string>: Set the number of clusters in the format i..j or a single number i.